Leezamiranda/CSPB2270-Final-Project/readme.md

 Open up the test code file `/tests/test_preview.cpp` to see what test cases you need to pass to get points on the assignment.

 #### Part 1
 In `test_preview.cpp` scroll down until you find the test function labeled `TestFooA`.
 You can see that this is a unit test for the `fooA()` function.
 An assert is used to check the output for correctness.
 Go to `/code_1/functions.cpp` to see if you can implement this function to return the correct output (again, this is intentionally trivial.)
 Once you have written the code and you want to check your solution, run `make` (remember to stay in the `build` directory).
-Then run the test executable `run_tests` and see if you pass the first test case. *If you are happy with your code, go ahead and run through the steps described above in the Checking code into GitHub section.*
+Then run the test executable `run_tests_1` and see if you pass the first test case. *If you are happy with your code, go ahead and run through the steps described above in the Checking code into GitHub section.*

 #### Part 2
 Now let's take a look at the next test case, `TestApp_1`.
 This one actually runs your `main()` function to check whether it prints the desired results in `stdout`.
 Look at the test case to see what the desired result needs to be, then go into `/app_1/main_1.cpp` and add the code to get a matching result.